ka-ching-as/FireSwift-Database/README.md

 ```

 This abstraction is already pretty powerful, but we can do even better.

 The library contains a generic `Path` abstraction that can be used to model a type-safe alternative to the stringly-typed paths used to build Firebase `Reference`s.

 And even further you can use the generic type parameter of the `Path` to 'bind' to the type of the `Codable` parameters.

 The examples above can be improved by defining a 'schema' for your firebase structure as follows:
 ```
 // Define the schema of your firebase structure: extension Path where Element == Root {
     var configuration: Path<Configuration> {
-        return Path.append(self, "configuratino")
+        return Path.append(self, "configuration")
     }
 }
 ```